-Professional Service – has included service on the Boards of General Motors, Hewlett-Packard, Agilent Technologies, Hughes Electronics, and Raytheon.
+Professional Associations – Tom has served on the Boards of General Motors, Hewlett-Packard, Agilent Technologies, Hughes Electronics, and Raytheon.
 He is a member of the Caltech Board of Trustees, the W. M. Keck Foundation Board of Directors, and the Kavli Foundation Board of Directors.
 He was a NSF Senior Postdoctoral Fellow at the University of Tübingen in Germany and a Guggenheim Fellow at Osaka and Waseda Universities in Japan as well as Cambridge University in England.
 He has served on review committees for RIKEN in Japan and for the Australian National University.
 He is a Fellow of the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and a Foreign Member of The Royal Academy of Engineering (Great Britain).

 Nobel Laureate.
 Former Director, UCSB Kavli Institute for Theoretical Physics